murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 * Overall All India Ranking 9th out of over 500 teams registered
 * Completed the Endurance run in 10th position (FLAGSHIP EVENT)
 * One of the very few teams to complete the event without any mechanical failures

 ---

-# EDUCATION

----
-## Toulouse Business School - **Master of Science**
-09/2020 - Present
-> Toulouse Business School founded in 1903, holds the triple accreditation AACSB/EQUIS/AMBA.
-It falls under the Top 10 Business Schools in France and Top 50 Business Schools in Europe.

-* Major: Big Data, Marketing, and Management
-* Some courses covered:
-  - Data-driven Business & Society
-  - Big Data Analytics
-  - Consumer Behaviour
-  - Data-driven Marketing
-  - Big Data Programming

----
-## PSG College of Technology - **Bachelor of Engineering**
-07/2015 - 05/2019
-> PSG College of Technology is an autonomous, government aided, private engineering college in Coimbatore, India.
-It is affiliated with Anna University.It is ranked as the 24th best engineering college in India according to NIRF ranking 2016 by MHRD, India.

-* CGPA: 8.95
-* Major: Automobile Engineering
-* Thesis: Design and Analysis of Hydrogen Powered Mobility Vehicle
-* Guide: Dr Karthikeyan P
-* Mini-project: Intelligent Anti-theft system for two wheelers
-* Some important courses covered:
-  - Electric, hybrid and fuel cell vehicles
-  - Design for manufacture and assembly
-  - Dynamics of machineries
-  - Engineering design
-  - Engineering mechanics
-  - Lean Methods for Automobile engineers
-  - Manufacturing process
-  - Metrology and quality engineering
-  - Production planning

----